ans-group/docs.ukfast.co.uk/source/fastdrive/deletingfilesandfolders.md

 As you can see above, in this folder is a file called __Doc1Test__.
 To delete this document, I can left-click the file and press the __Delete__ key on my keyboard.

-Alternatively, I can right click the file and press the __delete__ button.
+Alternatively, I can right click the file and press the __Delete__ button.

 ![Image105](files/Image105.png)